VfB

 of the stadium when the goal went in, yet there was no hint of malice.
 This was

-later the VfB support and team were left totally shell shocked.
-A fine but
+football as it’s meant to be.
+Two minutes later, the VfB support and team were left totally shell-shocked.

 simplistic move cut the Stuttgart defence apart as they stood like statues.